dansmyers/IntroToCS-2020/README.md

 If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B** for the course.
 This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
 To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

 ### Labs

-You must be registered for a section of CMS 167L. **Lab attendance** will count as part of your grade and you'll receive the same grade for both CMS 167 and CMS 167L.
-Most of our lab periods will be used for practice programming sections.
+You must be registered for a section of CMS 167L.
+You'll receive the **same grade** for both CMS 167 and CMS 167L.

 ### Assignments and Scoring
 Your core grade will be based on five things: